hhakahhhaj-blip/WhisperDeck/README.md

 ## Why this exists

-I record a lot of voice memos and wanted one tool that could trim them, tag
+I record a lot of voice memos and wanted one tool that could trim them, tag them, and turn them into searchable text without uploading anything to a server.
+WhisperDeck is that tool: a *deck* of recordings, transcribed on device with a local [whisper.cpp](https://github.com/ggerganov/whisper.cpp) build.